EnvResources/habitatblueprint/inst/shiny/habitat.md

-## Definitions of Physical Habitat
+## Characterizing Physical Habitat For Salmonid Residents

 The quality of physical habitat for juvenile salmonids is defined according to specifications outlined by the Water Quality Parameter and Habitat Productivity Technical Group.
 Habitat quality is assessed in terms of temperature, salinity and dissolved oxygen thresholds, with four categories defined for each variable.

 #### Temperature: